Schoolhouse Campground

 Directions

-From Nevada City, travel approximately 20 miles north on Highway 49 to Marysville Road, turn left and continue for 4 miles.
-The campground is on the southeast side of Bullards Bar Reservoir.
+From Nevada City, travel approximately 20 miles on Highway 49 to Marysville Road, turn left onto Marysville Road and continue approximately 4 miles to Schoolhouse Campground.
+From Camptonville, drive south on Highway 49 to Marysville Road, turn right, and continue 4 miles.

 Amenities